24parida/shark-2.0/README.md

 ### Page 2: Board Selection
 Click to select the board cards:
-- 3 cards for flop
+- 3 cards for flop (Or click "Random Flop" to auto-generate)
 - 4 cards for turn
 - 5 cards for river
-Or click "Random Flop" to auto-generate and tweak from there.

 ---

 ### Pages 3 & 4: Range Editing